rkt231/PyAnonWebBot/README.md

 ### Basic selenium usage

-First of all, you have to use the `-SBE` option (meaning switch to a Selenium Browser Engine...), followed by the browser you need (those browser are valid options: chrome, chromium and firefox).
+First of all, you have to use the `-SBE` option (meaning _Selenium Browser Engine_...), followed by the browser you need (these browsers are valid options: chrome, chromium and firefox).
-You will need to download those browser before using Selenium (or at least, corresponding engine (gecko, webkit)).
+You will need to download these browsers before using it with Selenium (or at least, the corresponding engine (gecko, chromedriver (webkit))).

 Last geckodriver can be found [here](https://github.com/mozilla/geckodriver/releases/).
-Then, add the `geckodriver` to your `$PATH`:
+Then, add the `geckodriver` to your `$PATH`, eg:

 ```bash
 sudo cp geckodriver /usr/local/bin/